Why Should I Monitor My Industrial Motor?

 Coupling Capacitor Sensor

 The Coupling Capacitor is a highly sensitive partial discharge (PD) sensor used to decouple PD from the monitored conductor.
-Coupling Capacitors are installed as close to the winding as possible for maximum sensitivity.
+Install Coupling Capacitors as close to the winding as possible for maximum sensitivity.

-The RTD-PD Module is designed to detect PD that occurs deep within the windings.
+The RTD-PD Module detects PD that occurs deep within the windings.
 Line-side coupling capacitors only identify PD levels close to the equipment terminals.
-When the RTD-PD sensor is used it allows a more comprehensive view of the true condition of the machine’s insulation system.
+Use RTD-PD sensors to allows a more comprehensive view of the true condition of the machine’s insulation system.

 Comprehensive Partial Discharge Monitoring Approach